Low-Frequency/Klipper-Git-Backup/README.md

 ## What can you expect of the new version?

-The new version will have a UI similar to KIAUH.
+The new version will have a UI heavily influenced by KIAUH.
 Also the generation of the config and the installation process will be reworked completely.

 Due to the UI the configuration will take place before the actual install.
 You can preview the configuration at any point from the main menu.